billtubbs/pythonflow-demo/README.md

 > In computer programming, dataflow programming is a programming paradigm that models a program as a directed graph of the data flowing between operations, thus implementing dataflow principles and architecture.

+Excel spreadsheets are a well-known example of a tool that implements an automatic computation graph.

 See this question I posted on stackoverflow in August 2019 looking for Python-based solutions:

 - [Best way to 'intelligently' reset memoized property values in Python when dependencies change